AI Meets Education at Stanford

 - Build coherent and reusable resources when investing in the creation of new resources.
 Make them as evergreen and reusable as possible, while planning ahead for sustainable refresh cycles in this rapidly developing domain.

-AImES Goals
+AIMES Goals

 - Address education-specific needs and recommendations from the AISAC 2025 report, such as developing and sharing “frameworks and worked-out examples to help instructors think through… aspects of pedagogy impacted by AI” and facilitating “setting[s] where community members can experiment with AI tools.”